Introduction

 The following are suggestions, gleaned from several sources, for mitigating the expression of implicit bias in classes:

-- Engage in reflective teaching practice, which might take the form of an informal teaching journal in which instructors briefly jot notes after each class session or regular conversations with colleagues about shared classroom challenges and strategies.
+- Engage in reflective teaching practice, which might take the form of an informal teaching journal in which instructors briefly jot notes after each class session or conversations with colleagues about shared classroom challenges and strategies.

 - Make implicit biases explicit so they can intentionally be addressed.
-For example, instructors can take an Implicit Association Test (IAT) so they are aware of their biases and can better regulate these biases in the classroom.
+For example, instructors can take an Implicit Association Test (IAT), so they are aware of their biases and can better regulate these biases in the classroom.

 - Gather feedback from students that specifically asks about their experience of the classroom climate.
 This could take the form of a formal mid-term assessment or briefer “minute papers” at the end of class sessions.